devonfw-tutorials/katacoda-scenarios/my-thai-star - java/intro.md

-You can find the source code for the "Jump The Queue" tutorial application here:
+You can find the source code for the "My Thai Star" tutorial application here:

 https://github.com/devonfw/jump-the-queue